VenkyRoja/TypeScript/README.md

 **TypeScript-For-Beginners
 **

-These tutorials are re-built when I started learning TypeScript fundamentals from my packet subscription during March 23 to 31, 2024.
+I have re-built these tutorials here when I started learning TypeScript fundamentals from my packet subscription during March 23 to 31, 2024.

 References: